IxorTalk/nifi-gettcp-bundle/README.md

 Allows you to specify a message delimiter so that flowfiles are only generated after the delimiter was found in the TCP stream.

+Each flowfile that is produced by this processor will have the following attributes

+- tcp.sender
+- tcp.port